cjules26/cmsc127project/README.md

 #### [1] INSERT EXPENSE
 - Adds a new expense to the database.
 - Asks for EXPENSE amount
-- If the recipient of the expense is group, GROUP's ID is asked, otherwise, recipient is U1
+- Recipient of the expense is always U1
 - Asks for sender ID that is either a USER or a GROUP and must not be equal to recipient ID and must not be U1
 - Asks for a valid date owed
 - If the expense was paid, asks for a valid date paid